cupy/cupy/docs/source/user_guide/interoperability.rst

 `DLPack <https://github.com/dmlc/dlpack>`__ is a specification of tensor structure to share tensors among frameworks.

 As part of the Python array API standard, CuPy supports importing any array- or tensor- like objects that support the DLPack protocol through :func:`cupy.from_dlpack`.
-Conversely, any array-API-compliant library, including PyTorch and Jax, can also import a CuPy array through the respective ``from_dlpack()`` API call.
+Conversely, any array-API-compliant library, including PyTorch and JAX, can also import a CuPy array through the respective ``from_dlpack()`` API call.

-Here is a simple example with Jax:
+Here is a simple example with JAX:

 .. code:: python